burlachenkok/burlachenkok.github.io/_posts/2025-05-10-phd-defense.md

 - **[Eric Feron](https://ats.kaust.edu.sa/)** - Professor at KAUST, an expert in control theory and autonomous aerospace systems, known for transforming our thoughts about intelligent systems and control theory.
 - **[David Keyes](https://www.kaust.edu.sa/en/about/administration/office-of-the-president/senior-associate-president)** - Professor at KAUST, Director of the Extreme Computing Research Center at KAUST, a pioneer in high-performance computing, parallel algorithms, and numerical analysis, pushing the limits of computational power.
 - **[Nic Lane](https://www.cst.cam.ac.uk/people/ndl32)** - Professor at the University of Cambridge, a leading voice in embedded machine learning and resource-efficient AI.
 His efforts to make Federated Learning practical and deployable pave the way for its real-world applications.

-In this moment, the brightest minds from different corners of science and the world converged, and Konstantin made his mark on the scientific world.

 <table style="text-align:center;">
 <tr>